 A power of attorney can be revoked or cancelled by the principal at any time as long as he/she is of sound mind and competent.
 It is the responsibility of the principal to inform the agent in writing about the revocation of PoA.
 The letter of revocation must be duly signed by the principal and such information of revocation must be given to all the interested parties who deal with the agent appointed on the principal's behalf.

-There are certain points which should be kept in mind while making a power of attorney document for appoint of the agent.
+There are certain points which should be kept in mind while making a power of attorney necessary paper for appoint of the agent.
 These are as follows:

 A sound and valid power of attorney should contain the following details: